anibalsanchez/extly-html-asset-tags-builder/README.md

-# extly-html-asset-tags-builder
+# HTML Asset Tags Builder

-Beyond the JDocument, the Asset Tags Builder manages the generations of script and style tags for an Html Document.
+Beyond the JDocument, the Asset Tags Builder manages the generation of script and style tags for an Html Document.